 All assignment work that is submitted by students has the programme assignment feedback sheet attached to it.
-The students are asked to complete a reflective exercise of the work prior to submission and attach the sheet to the assignment for submission.
+Students are also provided with a reflective sheet and asked to complete it prior to submission of their work.
 The feedback sheets have an area where the markers write feedback for the student on the strengths and areas of improvement within the work, and an area where the students are asked to comment.
 Group and individual tutorial sessions are also used as a means of discussing feedback from assessment work.

-At the end of each academic year following the assessment board each student is sent a transcript of their performance from Student Data Services.
+At the end of each academic year following the assessment board each student is sent a transcript of their performance from the Student Data Services Office.
 The information contained within the transcript will include individual module marks and an overall mark for the year.